kbay9/simple_shell/README.md

-# **Shellex** - Simple Shell :shell:
+# **kshell** - Simple Shell :shell:

 A simple UNIX command interpreter written as part of the low-level programming and algorithm track at ALX.

 ## Description :speech_balloon:

-**Shellex** is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.
+**kshell** is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.

 ### Invocation :rocket:

-Usage: **shellex** [filename]
+Usage: **kshell** [filename]

-To invoke **shellex**, compile all `.c` files in the repository and run the resulting executable:
+To invoke **kshell**, compile all `.c` files in the repository and run the resulting executable:

 ```
-gcc *.c -o shellex
+gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o kshell
-./shellex
+./kshell
 ```

-**Shellex** can be invoked both interactively and non-interactively.
+**kshell** can be invoked both interactively and non-interactively.
 If **shellex** is invoked with standard input not connected to a terminal, it reads and executes received commands in order.

 Example:
 ```
-$ echo "echo 'hello'" | ./shellex
+$ echo "echo 'hello'" | ./kshell
 'hello'
 $
 ```

-If **shellex** is invoked with standard input connected to a terminal (determined by [isatty](https://linux.die.net/man/3/isatty)(3)), an *interactive* shell is opened.
-When executing interactively, **shellex** displays the prompt `$ ` when it is ready to read a command.
+If **kshell** is invoked with standard input connected to a terminal (determined by [isatty](https://linux.die.net/man/3/isatty)(3)), an *interactive* shell is opened.
+When executing interactively, **kshell** displays the prompt `$ ` when it is ready to read a command.

 Example:
 ```
-$./shellex
+$./kshell
 $
 ```

-Alternatively, if command line arguments are supplied upon invocation, **shellex** treats the first argument as a file from which to read commands.
-The supplied file should contain one command per line. **Shellex** runs each of the commands contained in the file in order before exiting.
+Alternatively, if command line arguments are supplied upon invocation, **kshell* treats the first argument as a file from which to read commands.
+The supplied file should contain one command per line. **kshell** runs each of the commands contained in the file in order before exiting.

 Example:
 ```
 $ cat test
 echo 'hello'
-$ ./shellex test
+$ ./kshell test
 'hello'
 $
 ```

 ### Environment :deciduous_tree:

-Upon invocation, **shellex** receives and copies the environment of the parent process in which it was executed.
+Upon invocation, **kshell** receives and copies the environment of the parent process in which it was executed.
 This environment is an array of *name-value* strings describing variables in the format *NAME=VALUE*.
 A few key environmental variables are:

 #### HOME
 The home directory of the current user and the default directory argument for the **cd** builtin command.

 ```
-$ echo "echo $HOME" | ./shellex
+$ echo "echo $HOME" | ./kshell
 /home/vagrant
 ```